 What if I am undecided about my major?

 Start exploring by taking at least one elective course each semester, one that might also fulfill a DEC requirement.
 You do not need to declare a major until you have earned 45 credits toward your degree, but it is important to find some direction.
 The Career Center is a good resource to help explore your major and career options.
 You may also want to consider taking CAR110, a course designed to help you select a major.
 You can also schedule an appointment with an advisor in Academic and Transfer Advising Services.
-Please click here to view a list of majors.
-For information about minors, please click here.
+Please click here to view a list of majors and minors offered at Stony Brook University.

 How do I declare/change my major or minor?